AchourOussama/Design-Patterns-SOLID/README.md

 In addition to these examples, an exercise is provided to help the learner practice identifying issues related to the lack of adherence to the principle.
 A solution is then provided following the exercise.

-*Note:* the solution are a personal try for solving the problem .
+*Note:* theses solutions are a personal try for solving the problems .
 Other solutions could exist !